dantleech/blog/content/posts/2025/01-09-one-hour-expression-language.md

                 // return NULL for space so we can handle it specially ' ' => null,

-                default => throw new RuntimeException(sprintf(
+                // otherwise the user was wrong, tell them why. default => throw new RuntimeException(sprintf(
                     'Invalid operator: "%s"', $char
                 )),